Homicide

 The potentially more favorable outcome of an attempted murder trial is a conviction for attempted murder but without a true finding for the standard premeditation and deliberation allegation.
 That outcome, without any additional charges or allegations, carries a nine-year maximum sentence.
 An even more favorable outcome is a conviction for attempted voluntary manslaughter, which carries a maximum of five years and six months in prison if there are no additional charges or allegations.
 Assault is not a lesser included offense of attempted murder, so in order to have that more favorable outcome, the district attorney has to charge it.
 The best outcome is a not guilty verdict on all charges and all lesser included offenses.
 A skilled attorney will know how to negotiate all of these better outcomes, however if a negotiated resolution cannot be reached the case will have to be set for trial,

-Addison's attempted murder trial successes include:
+Christine and Addison's attempted murder trial successes include:

 • Charges: Murder (Penal Code § 187(a)), attempted murder (Penal Code § 664/187(a), felon in possession of a firearm (Penal Code § 12021(a)(1), special allegations of personal use of a firearm (Penal Code § 12022.53(d), a prison term prior (Penal Code § 667.5(b), serious crime prior (Penal Code § 667(a) and three prior strikes (Penal Code § 667(c)&(e)(2)/1170.12(c)(2)).